Braintrust18/daggerheart-obsidian-scripts/README.md

 ![HP Stress Template Example](Example1.PNG)

 ### HP Stress Template ITS
 This Templater template requires the advanced checkbox feature of the ITS theme.
 It produces markdown that is less readable without the theme.
 This markdown was shared by Crit Hit The Giant on youtube in his video "Using Owlbear Rodeo To Run Daggerheart."
-They stated they got the code from a youtube video about Dnd spell slots.
-The template will ask for the Adversary name, the number of adversaries, HP, and Stress.
+They stated they got the markdown from a youtube video about Dnd spell slots.
+The Templater template will ask for the Adversary name, the number of adversaries, HP, and Stress.
 The following is an example of the markdown in produces:
 > [!checks | no-i ] Wolf #1
 >   -
 >     - *HP (6):*